pingcap/docs-cn/tiflash/troubleshoot-tiflash.md

 3. Use the PD Control tool to check whether there is any TiFlash instance that failed to go offline on the node (same IP and Port) and force the instance(s) to go offline.
 For detailed steps, refer to [Scale in a TiFlash cluster](/scale-tidb-using-tiup.md#scale-in-a-tiflash-cluster).

-If the above methods cannot resolve your issue, save the TiFlash log files and email to [info@pingcap.com](mailto:info@pingcap.com) for more information.
+If the above methods cannot resolve your issue, save the TiFlash log files and [get support](/support.md) from PingCAP or the community.

 ## TiFlash replica is always unavailable